-Each reviewer will score each of their assigned proposals in five domains on a 1 (highest) - 5 (lowest) scale and provide an overall score on the same scale.
-The overall score must be based on the broader impact this research will make in addition to the likelihood that the proposal will result in an externally funded research grant.
+Each reviewer will score each of their assigned proposals in five domains on a 1 (highest) -5 (lowest) scale and provide an overall score on the same scale.
+The overall score must be based on the likelihood that the proposal will result in a fundable application.
 Increments of 0.5 are allowed within the 1-5 range (1.0, 1.5, 2.0, 2.5, etc.):

-- 1. Short-term impact and innovation of proposed research: Evaluate the short-term impact and novelty of the proposed research. - 2.
-Final product, including feasibility and timeline, which may include a plan for grant submission:
+1. Short-term impact and innovation of proposed research:

+Evaluate the short-term impact and novelty of the proposed research.

+2. Final product, including feasibility and timeline, which must include a plan for grant submission:

 Evaluate the proposed final product.
-A strong application will have a detailed plan for producing this product, which may include a plan for grant submission at the end of the funding period.
-If grant submission is proposed, the application should identify the targeted agency, funding mechanism, and program for which the proposal, with a clear timeline for submission and revision.
+A strong application will have a detailed plan for producing this product, which must include a plan for grant submission at the end of the funding period.
+The application should identify the targeted agency, funding mechanism, and program for which the proposal with a clear timeline for submission and revision.